AnilB960/SPA-Blog/README.md

    Link: https://nodejs.org/en/download/
 2. Open command prompt (or any equivalent to that)
 3. Change the directory to the folder where all code present
-  Example: cd desktop\blog
+  Example: cd downloads\SPA-Blog-master
+4. Run command - "npm install"
-4. Install npm - this creates node_modules folder which are required
+   This Installs npm and creates node_modules folder which are required
-  Command: npm install
+5. Run command - "npm"
+   This is to check the npm is installed or not.
-5. Run command - "npm start" to run react app
+6. Run command - "npm start"
+ This is to run react app

+Reference:
+Here is the screencast video:  https://www.youtube.com/watch?v=OoCYWsIp_P0